simon-apple/ResearchKit/README.md

 The *ResearchKit* [`ORKCatalog`](samples/ORKCatalog) sample app is a good place to start.
 Find the project in ResearchKit's [`samples`](samples) directory.
 This project includes a list of all the types of steps supported by the *ResearchKit framework* in the first tab, and displays a browser for the results of the last completed task in the second tab.
-The third tab shows some examples from the *Charts module*.